 We think a good bicycle insurance policy should cover you for theft of your bike, and provide new for old replacement and European cover.
 We prioritise the companies that include these things in their standard policy, so they appear higher in our list.
 The insurers who only offer some of these things in their standard policy appear lower down in the list.

 E&L are specialist insurers with 80 years industry experience.
 Get 4 weeks FREE cycle insurance with up to 25% discount available.
 Cover for Theft, Accidental Damage and Public Liability.
 Offer ends 30/09/16.

-Focussed on training, travelling and racing.
-60% multi bike discount, roadside recovery, race fee & wheel protection, replacement hire, transition cover & DNA tagging all as standard.
+Insurance for training, travelling and racing.
+60% multi bike discount, roadside recovery, race fee & wheel protection, replacement hire.
 Low, £100 excess.
 Bikes covered up to £50,000.

 Pedalsure is a specialist insurer covering road and commuter cycling; features include liability, personal injury & accessory cover.
 MSM EXCLUSIVE: 15% off all policies.
 Free DataTag security system for bikes over £1,500

 Assetsure offer comprehensive bicycle insurance designed to be flexible to suit your personal needs – cover is offered for bikes up to £12,500 in value & standard cover includes £100,000 in legal expenses.

 Firms offer specialist bicycle insurance to cater for the growing number of cycle enthusiasts.

 Why bicycle insurance is important.

 Many people assume that their bike is covered on their home contents insurance policy.
 Some home insurers include cycle cover as standard, but the bike will often only be insured if it is inside the property or secured in an outbuilding.
 In other words, if your bike is stolen from the back garden, your insurer will not pay out.